Screen System

 • Shop Buying:

-• When talking to a shop owner to buy items
+• When talking to Beedle or some other NPC to buy items

 • Player can select from a list of items to buy